shimu0215/shimu0215.github.io/life.md

 Whisky & Gin!!

+Likes reading literature and philosophy, a follower of Kant.

 #### Games

 Enjoy playing various desktop games, from Texas poker to Splendor, and also Three Kingdoms Killing(San Guo Sha)!!